All Episodes

 We're only 250 years old.

-They're they're you know, 2,000 years old, you know, uh developed societies there.
+They're, you know, 2,000 years old, you know, developed societies there.

-They have so much wealth that people just decide, you know, and I don't need to work or I don't need to work so hard, or two people in the household can work and two people can't.
+They have so much wealth that people just decide, you know, and I don't need to work or I don't need to work so hard or two people in the household can work and two people can't.

-So that's what we're starting to expect to be able to do.
+So that's what we're starting to experience.

 They're lazy Euro trash, yes.

-And they've basically like that.
+And they've basically provided nothing like that.

-I mean, you know, things like in Europe.
+I mean, things like Europe.

 Yeah.